glenndehaan/unifi-voucher-site/README.md

     - **Upload Speed Limit (optional)**: Maximum upload speed in Kbps.
 Leave empty to disable.
     - **Download Speed Limit (optional)**: Maximum download speed in Kbps.
 Leave empty to disable.
     - **Data Transfer Limit (optional)**: Total data limit in MB.
 Leave empty to disable.

+- **`KIOSK_NAME_REQUIRED`**:
+    - Set to `'true'` to enable the requirement for a guest to enter their name before generating a voucher.
+    - Set to `'false'` to disable to allow generation of vouchers without a name.

 ### Usage